 The specialised Ionoplast interlayers used by IQ Glass is 5 times stronger and 100 times stiffer than standard PVB interlayers used in most structural glass assemblies.

 Slim and clear, these strengthening interlayers increase the strength of structural and framed glass installations allowing for thinner glass units to be used or for the creation of glass constructions able to withstand hurricane wind forces or destructive blasts.

 Strengthening Interlayers are especially useful in structural glass balustrade constructions.
-As well as creating a glass balustrade with reduced deflection the advanced polymer used in the manufacture of these strengthening interlayers has a lower moisture absorption rate therefore elongating the life longevity of any external frameless balustrades.
+As well as creating a glass balustrade with a reduced deflection the advanced polymer used in the manufacture of these strengthening interlayers has a lower moisture absorption rate therefore elongating the lifespan of any external frameless balustrades.
 IQ Glass recommends the use of strengthening interlayers within any external frameless balustrade.